 On 3 August 2009, the Bank launched a Secured Commercial Paper (SCP) Facility to support the provision of working capital to a broad range of corporates, including non-investment grade companies that are not eligible for the Commercial Paper Facility.
 The aim of the SCP Facility is to help improve the functioning of the private market by standing ready to make primary market purchases and by acting as a backstop for secondary market investors.
-The Bank announced on 15 November 2010 that it had recognised the eligibility of a programme for the SCP Facility.
-This programme has subsequently drawn on the Facility.
+The Bank announced on 15 November 2010 that it had recognised the eligibility of a programme for this facility.
+This programme has subsequently drawn on the facility in both 2010 Q4 and 2011 Q1.